Lasting Powers of Attorney

 Home » Services » Wills & Powers of Attorney » Lasting Powers of Attorney

-If you become unable to make decisions about your own affairs, a Lasting Power of Attorney (LPA) will ensure that a person you trust receives legal permission to make decisions for you.
+If you or someone you love loses mental capacity in the future and are unable to make decisions about your own affairs, you will need a Lasting Power of Attorney (LPA).
+This ensures that a person you trust receives legal permission to make decisions for you if you are unable to, meaning you know your future is protected.

 This LPA can be used to give an Attorney the power to make decisions about things like: